sballesteros/data-streams/README.md

 - objectMode: (true/false) return a stream in objectMode where every chunk will be a row (as a JS object).
 - coerce: (true/false) coerce the values according to the types specified in schema (implies objectMode)
 - ldjsonify: (true/false) JSON.stringify + '\n' (implies objectMode)
+- filter: an array of column to be kept (all the other will be filtered out)

 Tests
 =====